 Where the Facts About All Began

-Two of the most prolific studies in 1996 and 2002 seemed to suggest the creatine was counteracted by caffeine.
+Two of the most prolific studies in 1996 and 2002 seemed to suggest that creatine was counteracted by caffeine.
 These 2 studies are where people get the idea that doesn’t mix.

 But if you read into the studies, it may have involved subjects that were going thru caffeine withdrawal symptoms.
 This would make the results unreliable.

 For anybody who is a consumer of coffee, if you quit taking it for a week, there are things that happen in that week that make any conclusions suspect.

 But like any good scientist, they set up a new trial using the same high levels of caffeine.
-This new study showed that when using creatine workout supplements by itself, strength in knee extension exercises increased by 10% but the gains were canceled out by adding caffeine.
+This new study showed that when using creatine pre workout supplements by itself, strength in knee extension exercises increased by 10% but the gains were canceled out by adding caffeine.
 They used 5mg per kg of body weight.